Jeunese/jeunese.github.io/docs/guidelines.md

 ### Be clear

-Try to write in the active voice.
-This is more direct and easier to understand.
-The passive voice can conceal the subject and lead to ambiguity.

-Keep it short and simple.
-Simple sentences and short works are easier read and understand.
-Avoid redundancy to maintain the effectiveness of your instruction.

 -  Get to the point quickly.
 -  Write in plain English.
 -  Use simple words where possible.